Smart Homes: Guide to Home Automation Using IoT (Internet of Things)

 No wonder, as only 12–16% of households use IoT smart home products in the U.S. However, the number of potential buyers is more impressive.
 According to some sources, around two-thirds of consumers are likely to purchase smart home IoT devices in 2022.

-Let’s find out why so many people are eager to adopt connected technology in their homes and how they expect to return their smart home investment.
+Let’s find out why so many people consider Internet of Things ideas for their homes and how they expect to return their smart home investment.

-Today, a smart home using IoT and data science lives up to the consumer’s expectations and sometimes even exceeds them.
+What is home automation using IoT today?
+Today, a smart home lives up to the consumer’s expectations and sometimes even exceeds them, and .
 Using sensors, devices, appliances and the whole spaces in your house constantly collect data on how you use them.
 They learn about your habits and determine consumption patterns using complex algorithms.
 These insights then help personalize your experience at a granular level.

 Take the latest thermostats like Nest or Ecobee, for example.
-IoT smart home devices of the new generation use their sensor datum to automatically adjust regimes to your routines.
+Based on Internet of Things, smart home devices of the new generation use their sensor datum to automatically adjust regimes to your routines.
 They monitor your location in real-time and turn the heating on and off accordingly.

 The best part is that you really don’t have to do anything.
-Smart thermostats rely on their algorithms to personalize the use of heating to your needs and save you good money on reduced energy use.
+Smart thermostats rely on their algorithms to personalize home temperature to your preferences and save you good money on reduced energy use.